| |

 Polyester resin.
 Polyester resin is

 a liquid plastic.
-I use Hard Finish Resin.
-This resin hardens to
+I use a Hard Finish Resin also called Surfboard

 - I pour out 8 ounces of resin into a mixing cup.